The Power of Breath: A Guide to Functional Breathing

 Think about how your breath changes when you’re stressed versus when you’re calm and happy.
 Science confirms that simply adjusting our breathing patterns can transform our health, mood, and overall resilience.
 When we take ownership of how we breathe, we gain the ability to influence our well-being on a profound level.

-The key is learning how to make breath your ally—how to harness it to optimize organ function, digestion, athletic performance, and even weight regulation.
+The key is learning how to make breath your ally.
+How to harness it to optimise organ function, digestion, athletic performance, and even weight regulation.
 While there are countless breathing techniques, mastering a few fundamental principles can help you breathe more efficiently and effectively in daily life.

 The Three Foundations of Functional Breathing